sunroboticslab/sunroboticslab.github.io/_news/4_honor_students.md

 inline: true
 ---

-I am hiring multiple Honor's Students to conduct theses with me!
+I am looking for multiple Students from Barrett College to conduct Honor's thesis with me!